rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 creation provided by this plugin, then you can just use the [Consistent Hash Exchange](https://github.com/rabbitmq/rabbitmq-consistent-hash-exchange).

-## Consuming from a sharded queue ##
+## Consuming From a Sharded [Pseudo-]Queue ##

-While the plugin creates a bunch of queues behind the scenes, the idea is that those queues act like a big logical queue where you consume messages from.
+While the plugin creates a bunch of "shard" queues behind the scenes, the idea is that those queues act like a big logical queue where you consume messages from it.
+Total ordering of messages between shards is not defined.

 An example should illustrate this better: let's say you declared the exchange _images_ to be a sharded exchange.
-Then RabbitMQ created behind the scenes queues _shard: - nodename images 1_, _shard: - nodename images 2_, _shard: - nodename images 3_ and _shard: - nodename images 4_.
-Of course you don't want to tie your application to the naming conventions of this plugin.
-What you would want to do is to perform a `basic.consume('images')` and let RabbitMQ figure out the rest.
-This plugin does exactly that.
+Then RabbitMQ creates several "shard" queues behind the scenes:

+ * _shard: - nodename images 1_
+ * _shard: - nodename images 2_
+ *_shard: - nodename images 3_
+ * _shard: - nodename images 4_.

+To consume from a sharded queue, register a consumer on the `"images"` pseudo-queue using the `basic.consume` method.
+RabbitMQ will attach the consumer to a shard behind the scenes.
+Note that **consumers must not declare a queue with the same name as the sharded pseudo-queue prior to consuming**.

 TL;DR: if you have a shard called _images_, then you can directly consume from a queue called _images_.